Type 1 Forehead Reduction for Facial Feminization Surgery (FFS)

 Type 1 forehead reduction describes a specific technique to reduce brow bossing (brow protrusion).
 This type of procedure is commonly performed for transgender women, however it is also done for cisgender women and cisgender men who are dissatisfied with the appearance of their forehead.
+It is performed as part of Forehead Feminization, which is a smaller portion of Facial Feminization Surgery.

 The term “type 1” comes from research performed by Dr. Douglas Ousterhout.
 In his research, he noticed there were three types of foreheads he encountered when performing modifications of frontal bossing.
 A type 1 forehead is one where the brow bossing can be addressed with burring alone.
 A type 2 forehead is one where the brow bossing was addressed by burring the bone low on the forehead and augmenting the upper forehead using artificial material to improve the transition.
 A type 3 forehead is one where the brow bossing needs to be addressed by making cuts in the forehead bone and repositioning that bone.

-Contouring the forehead can occasionally involve only burring of the bone in that region (type 1 forehead reduction).
+Contouring the forehead can occasionally involve only burring of the bone in that region (type 1 forehead setback).
 Contouring alone is only possible when a patient’s anatomy is appropriate for that procedure.
 If the frontal sinuses are large, then burring the forehead bone would either produce an inadequate setback or result in the creation of a large hole into the frontal sinus before an appropriate degree of forehead setback is reached.
 The presence and size of frontal sinuses are commonly evaluated preoperatively using x-ray imaging or a CT scan.

 The illustrations below demonstrate a type 1 forehead reduction on a type 1 forehead.
-This type of forehead reduction requires that the frontal sinus be small or located behind the desired setback location.
+This type of reconstruction requires that the frontal sinus be small or located behind the desired setback location.
 With a frontal bone (forehead bone) of this anatomy, one can simply bur the bone in this region to obtain the desired degree of setback.

 The cost of a type 1 cranioplasty depends on a few factors.
 The primary factor is whether insurance will cover the procedure.
 It may also vary depending on whether additional procedures are being performed during the same operation.
 There are also variations between surgeons.